 Most high-performing manufacturers consider themselves to be proactive, rather than reactive.
 However, as it pertains to aging workforce issues, the vast majority of companies are reactive.
 Unfortunately, not planning appropriately can lead to significant issues.
 These include: loss of customers and relationships, loss of capabilities, degraded service levels, increased organizational risk and reduced financial performance.

 There are two primary processes that ALL manufacturers should undertake to ensure the future success of their companies.
 First, succession planning should be conducted, formally, on a three-to-five-year cycle.
 Second, knowledge capture and transfer processes should be conducted for all key positions.

 Succession planning for key leadership and technical positions is critical.
 Most companies think succession planning is simply identifying successors for key roles.
 This is important, but it’s only a fraction of the process.
 Technology-oriented younger workers need to be prepared for their future roles.
 Many of these younger workers will not be ready to assume key leadership or technical roles without additional education or training.

 We suggest profiling key positions to be filled.
 These profiles include a list of all responsibilities, tasks and associated competency levels, soft skills, effective behaviors and required credentials.
 Once the profiles are completed, assess future successors relative to these profiles.
 Gaps in capabilities, skills and assets will become apparent.
-Once gaps are identified, a development plan can be created to ensure the successor with be ready when his/her time comes to take the new role.
+Once gaps are identified, a development plan can be created to ensure the successor will be ready when his/her time comes to take the new role.

 The importance of development plans cannot be understated.
 Especially as it pertains to the President/CEO succession in family-owned businesses.
 In fact, 60% of second generation leaders fail.
 Nearly 90% of third generation leaders fail.
 These unacceptably high failure rates are primarily due to successors not being prepared to lead their organizations.